On F List of Movie Reviews

 The French Connection is a classic in the policier genre, but Best Picture winner?

 That's pushing it too far.
-Even William Friedkin admitted to this, thinking that it was at best a B film.
+Even William Friedkin admitted to this, thinking it was at best a B film.

 top five choice for the role and probably not among ten, twenty, or whatever.
 William Friedkin